alwise/elvis-todo-app/README.md

 - Use functional components exclusively
 - Avoid using `any` type - always provide proper TypeScript types
-- Utilize components from `components/jj-ui` or `components/ui` for UI elements
+- Utilize components from `components/ui` for UI elements
 - Follow the existing project structure for new features

 ## Available Scripts